Staying at a school

 Special food

 If you have an allergy and need special food, this must be ordered in advance via Partille Cup Account.
-The deadline for ordering special food is June 1st.
+The deadline for ordering special food is 15 May.
+Read more about special food here.

 Your dormitory